The Bit Player (2013 film)

-The Bit Player (Ekstra) is a 2013 Filipino socio-realist drama-comedy film by Jeffrey Jeturian.
-The film stars Vilma Santos as Loida Malabanan, who spends her days dreaming of her big break while working with the country’s best small screen actors.
-The film competed under the Directors Showcase sidebar of 9th Cinemalaya Independent Film Festival.
-It topped the box office in all four venues of said festival.
-The film was released in mainstream theaters by Star Cinema on August 14, as part of their 20th Anniversary offering.
+The Bit Player (Ekstra) is a 2013 Philippine comedy-drama film co-produced and directed by Jeffrey Jeturian from a story and screenplay he co-written with Antoinette Jadaone and Zig Dulay.
+The film stars Vilma Santos as Loida Malabanan, who spends her days dreaming of her big break while working with the country's best small-screen actors.
+It also features the appearances of various actors and actresses including Marian Rivera, Richard Yap, Piolo Pascual, Eula Valdez, Cherry Pie Picache, and Cherie Gil.

+Produced by Cinemalaya Foundation and Quantum Films, with Star Cinema handling its distribution, the film was released on July 27, 2013, as one of the competing entries under the "Directors Showcase" category for the 9th Cinemalaya Independent Film Festival and then, topped the box office in all four venues of said festival.
+It was later released in mainstream cinemas on August 14, as part of the film studio's 20th founding anniversary.

-The film had its international premiere at the 2013 Toronto International Film Festival, set from September 5 to 15, under Contemporary World Cinema section.
+The film had its international premiere at the 38th Toronto International Film Festival, set from September 5 to 15, under the "Contemporary World Cinema" section.
 It also showed at the 2013 San Diego Asian Film Festival.

 Plot

 The film follows a seemingly usual day in the life of Loida Malabanan (Vilma Santos) as she embarks on yet another shooting day of a soap opera as an extra.
 As the shoot goes on, we get a glimpse of the truth in the ruling system of the production as well as the exploitation of the marginalized laborers like her.